iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 v = rand * S * sin(theta)

 ## Model configuration

 ### Study location

-Larvae were spawned from 68 coastal reefs along the New South Wales coast, Australia (Add geospatial data?), using freely available benthic data obtained from NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au).
+Larvae were spawned from 68 reefs along the NSW coast line using freely available benthic data obtained from NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au).
 The natal reefs were divided into 17 sub-regions, each containing four approximately equally spaced reefs.
 For each reef 1000 larvae were spawned every 7 days over the period of one year from 1st July 2007 to 31st June 2008.
 In total 3.5 million larvae were released over the year.
 No mortality was applied, providing only potential dispersal.
 Larvae were allowed to settle to reefs or benthic habitat marked as other, as unmapped reefs could be potential settlement sites.

-Create diagram using sites and regions. (colour coordinated).

 ### Physical parameterisation